OVOSHatchery/ovos-PHAL-plugin-email-commands/readme.md

 }
 ```

-only mail and password are required, other parameters use the defaults for
+only mail, password and whitelist are required, other parameters use the
-gmail, if using a different provider you might need to change address and port
+defaults for gmail, if using a different provider you might need to change address and port

 time_between_checks is in seconds, it is the time to sleep between checking
 for new emails, the "lag" between a command and its execution